Parsec-2023/Parsec_AstroPi_2022-23/README.md

 >
 >Returns: BGR OpenCV image

-This funtion takes in a 24-bit *OpenCV image* and a number *k*, which is 75 by default, and applies a contrast modifier of intensity k on the image, together with a sharpness and brightness increase.
+This function takes in a 24-bit _OpenCV image_ and a number _k_, which is 75 by default, and applies a contrast modifier of intensity k on the image, together with a sharpness and brightness increase.

 ```mermaid
 flowchart  TD;